LL-Pengfei/CS1010-AY1819S1-Personal/docs/library.md

 ## Linking

 The CS1010 I/O library is provided as the file `libcs1010.a`.
 To link to the library, you need to compile with `-lcs1010`.
 Usually, you need to specify where you can find `cs1010.h` with the `-I` flag, and `libcs1010.a` with the `-L` flag.
+Assuming that you are compiling in another subdirectory under your home and `libcs1010` are located under your home directory, the header file and the library file are in `../libcs1010/include` and `../libcs1010/lib` respectively.

-Assuming they are in `./include` and `./lib` respectively, you can compile using the command line:
+So you compile using the command line:

 ```
-clang -I./include -L./lib hello.c -lcs1010
+clang -I../libcs1010/include -L../libcs1010/lib hello.c -lcs1010
 ```

+It is a long string to type.
+We suggest that you put this in a shell script so that you just need to run the shell script to compile the program.

 ## Reading of a Single Value